tahminarasoli/tahminarasoli/planning/interview.md

 ### Summary

 Tahmina came from Afganistan and she has a good IT background as she was part of a lot of projects in the government offices, NGOs and private sectors in her home country Afghanistan.
-She used to work in IT related working environment .
+She used to work in IT related working environment.
 After she came to Belgium , she wants to continue her career as a UX/UI designer and hence joined the Hack Your Future program.
-She is also attending a Dutch and French language classes to better integrate with the society.
-For the time being, she is focusing on her web design and language classes.For the upcoming years, she has the plan to do her masters in UX/UI design and get her dream work as a UX/UI designer.
+She is also attending a Dutch and French language classes to better integrate with the society.For the time being, she is focusing on her web design and language classes.For the upcoming years, she has the plan to do her masters in UX/UI design and get her dream work as a UX/UI designer.

 <!-- Consolidate your notes into a few sentences.
 Do your best to express what your partner was trying to say, not what you learned from them. -->